Miles Caton

+Miles Caton (born March 3, 2005) is an American musician and actor.
+He gained recognition for his role as Sammie in Ryan Coogler's horror film Sinners (2025), for which he received various accolades, including the Critics' Choice Movie Award for Best Young Performer and nominations for two Actor Awards and the BAFTA Rising Star Award.

 Early life

-Miles Caton was born in Brooklyn, New York City.
+Miles Caton was born on March 3, 2005, in Brooklyn, New York City.
 He has stated that he came from an "extremely musical family" where every member "can sing or play some type of instrument."
-His mother, Timiney Figueroa, and aunt, Anaysha Figueroa-Cooper, are renowned gospel singers.
+Both his mother, pastor Timiney Figueroa, and aunt, Anaysha Figueroa-Cooper, are successful and lifelong gospel singers.
 Caton began singing at the age of two, and performed a Sam Cooke song at the Lakeview, New York branch of the NAACP's 24th Annual Freedom Fund Awards Gala in October 2010.

 Caton graduated high school in 2023, after returning from touring with the artist H.E.R.

 Career

 Music

-Caton gain notoriety in 2017 after a video of him singing Nina Simone's 1964 hit "Feeling Good" went viral and was sampled in the opening montage video for rapper Jay-Z's song "4:44".
+Caton gained fame in 2017 after a video of him singing Nina Simone's 1964 hit "Feeling Good" went viral and was sampled in the opening montage video for rapper Jay-Z's song "4:44".
 In March 2018, Caton appeared on the season three premiere of the NBC variety show Little Big Shots, performing Kurt Carr's "For Every Mountain."
 Caton was popular enough to return for the Little Big Shots holiday special in December, where he performed "O Holy Night".
 On Martin Luther King Jr. Day in 2019, Caton performed live on The View alongside gospel singer Yolanda Adams, singing her song "Never Give Up".

 In 2022, Caton toured with H.E.R.
 In 2023, Caton released his debut single "This Ain't It", which Zach Simmons of Enspire described as "[giving] the world just a taste of what they had been waiting on" featuring "a clean vocal performance reminiscent of legends Stevie Wonder and Donny Hathaway".

 He released his single, "Somethin", on July 31, 2025.
+In March 2026, he signed to Columbia Records and released his major-label debut single "Don't Hate Me".